jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_pay.md

   bool _preferClaimedTokens,
   string memory _memo,
   bytes memory _metadata
-) private {
+) private returns (uint256 beneficiaryTokenCount)  {
   // Cant send tokens to the zero address. if (_beneficiary == address(0)) revert PAY_TO_ZERO_ADDRESS();

   // Define variables that will be needed outside the scoped section below.
-  // Keep a reference to the funding cycle during which the payment is being made, and the number of tokens minted for the beneficiary.
+  // Keep a reference to the funding cycle during which the payment is being made.
   JBFundingCycle memory _fundingCycle;
-  uint256 _beneficiaryTokenCount;

   // Scoped section prevents stack too deep. `_delegate` and `_tokenCount` only used within scope.
   {